develephant/coronium-core-docs/docs-src/docs/screencasts.md

 __Important Note:__ Starting with Coronium Core 2.1.x an "application scope" must be provided to the initialization method.
 This is not currently reflected in these screencasts.
-Please see __[Application Scope](/client-guide/#application-scope)__ for more information.
+Please see the __[Application Scopes](#application-scopes)__ screencast below.

 ---